AntonioMG99/IPTP-paper-code/README.md

-# IPTP-paper_code
+# IPTP-paper-code: Inverse Problems in Turing Patterns

-Inverse Problems in Turing Patterns
+## Code for the paper: